thebabellibrarybot/MorganAPi/README.md

 `GET /api/pages/:id`: Retrives a specific page by its ID.

-Make HTTP requests to the above endpoints using tools like cURL or Postman to interact with the API and perform CRUD operations on the database.
+Make HTTP requests to the above endpoints using tools like cURL or Postman to interact with the API and view data operations from the database.

 #### License:
 This project is licensed under the MIT License.